 E-safety is defined as being safe from risks to personal safety and wellbeing when using all fixed and mobile devices that allow access to the internet, as well as those that are used to communicate electronically.
-This includes personal computers, laptops, mobile phones, digital cameras and gaming consoles such as Xbox, Playstation and Wii.
+This includes personal computers, laptops, mobile phones, digital cameras, wearable technology (such as smartwatches) and gaming consoles such as Xbox, Playstation and Nintendo Switch.